scg-unibe-ch/ese2019-team12/README.md

 This server uses an sqlite3 database.
 It is stored in the file `db.sqlite`

-To fill the database with test data enter:
+To fill the database with test data, navigate to the backend folder and enter:

 ### `npm run db_init`